MrAlois/coin-apocalypse-redux/README.md

 ## About
 This project is my take at a clone of a game called _**Coin Apocalypse**_[^1] by small independent dev Drakensang.
 Unfortunately, the original of this game doesn't work at this time because it was developed on Adobe Flash platform - which isn't supported nowadays.

-_**CoinApocalypse-Redux**_ is as a Semestral project created by me for a class called "Programming in Java I".
+_**CoinApocalypse-Redux**_ is as a Semestral project created for a class called "Programming in Java I".
 Students should learn the basics of Java (OOP, Collections, Libraries, Databases and basics of networking) and therefore our goal was to make a simple "8-Bit-like" game, that would focus on those aspects.
-Hence this is my first Java project (my background is in C++), this might not be perfect, but it is working.

 I'm going to work on this project throughout my career as I am certain that in the future I will be more and more embarrased by the codebase I've just released - and that's someting, no programmer wishes to have.
 Bad - but working - codebase (especially that is public). :)